gemstation/gemforge-docs/configuration/diamond.md

 * `DiamondCut` - The upgrade mechanism for the diamond.
 * `Ownership` - Verification and transfer of diamond ownership.

+!!!
-**Unless you really know what you're doing we recommend leaving this array unchanged.**
+**Unless you really know what you're doing, we recommend leaving this array unchanged.**
+!!!